-The mind and the skin are closely interconnected.
-Skin conditions such as acne, eczema, rosacea, psoriasis, vitiligo and even premature aging can both cause AND be triggered by stress!
+The mind and skin are closely interconnected.
+Skin conditions such as acne, eczema, rosacea, psoriasis, vitiligo, and even premature aging can both cause AND be triggered by stress!

-Many of our nerve endings are connected to our skin and other organs.
+Many of our nerve endings connect to our skin and other organs.
 When we experience emotions, they can play out on our skin.

 So how does stress affect these different skin conditions?